edomini/CS4076_EventDrivenProgramming/README.md

 closing its connection to the client.
 - On the client side, all this communication should be performed using appropriate GUI controls (e.g., text fields and buttons) and event-handling mechanisms.
-- A message sent by the Client application to the server consists of action and event description information read from the GUI controls.
+- A message sent by the client application to the server consists of action and event description information read from the GUI controls.
 The server application acts and responds to the client with a message.
-- Your applications MUST USE the Exceptions Handling.
+- Your applications MUST USE Exception Handling.
 You must define a new exception called IncorrectActionException that produces a message error that will be sent by the server.
 This exception will be thrown if the user provides an incorrect action format.
 Your application must then react to this exception.